By the Antipodean Blogger

 The economic and geostrategic rise of China is also impacting profoundly on New Zealand’s own economy and its relationships with the Pacific islands to its north.

 These impacts are being focused and heightened with the vast Chinese “Belt and Road” project floated by the Chinese President Xi Jinping in 2013.
-This project includes setting up trading infrastructures across the Pacific Islands to New Zealand as well as across the European continent to Ireland, and into Latin America.
+This ambitious project includes setting up trading infrastructures across the Pacific Islands to New Zealand as well as across the Middle East and the European continent, Russia and Latin America.

 Such regional developments provide the backdrop to Foreign Minister Winston Peters noting in his “Next Steps” address to this year’s Otago Foreign Policy School to the diplomats, academics and others there that: